Erox2/Spartans-VS-Athenians/README.md

 CONTROLS

-Player 1, The Spartans
+Player 1, The Atheanians

 Controls are W, A, S, D

-Player 2, The Athenians
+Player 2, The Spartans

 Controls are UP ARROW, LEFT ARROW, DOWN ARROW and RIGHT ARROW